RocketRikky/Codefundo2019_idea/README.md

 To verify one's age, one can upload a document such as the Driving License or AADHAR card.
 The verification process can be carried out by a few people who are nothing but nodes in the network who will be referred to as "miners".

 After submitting this "form", the user generates a unique hash which is encrypted by the user's private key.
-When the miners in the network receive such a notification of a transaction, they decrypt the user's application for a voter ID card.
+When the miners in the network receive such a notification of a transaction, they decrypt the user's application using the user's private key for obtaining his/her voter ID card.
+This is exactly how Digital Signatures work.

 Then, this information is matched acording to the database records of people and if matched, this transaction carries forward and the user receives an instant, automaticallly generated e-voter ID card.
-This is exactly how Digital Signatures work.

 This card is sent as a PDF file to the user in a Whatsapp message using the Whatsapp API.